-Title of Pre-application Principal Investigator Name, Job Title Institution PI Phone Number, PI Email Address Funding Opportunity Announcement Number: DE-FOA-0000968
+Title of Preapplication Principal Investigator Name, Job Title Institution Estimate of funds to be requested PI Phone Number, PI Email Address Funding Opportunity Announcement Number: DE-FOA-0001060

 This information should be followed by a clear and concise description of the objectives and technical approach of the proposed research.
-The Pre-application may not exceed two pages, with a minimum text font size of 11 point and margins no smaller than one inch on all sides.
+The preapplication may not exceed three pages, with a minimum text font size of 11 point and margins no smaller than one inch on all sides.
 Figures and references, if included, must fit within the two-page limit.

 The pre-application must also include a list of the names and institutional affiliations of all participating investigators, including collaborators and consultants on the proposed project.
-For each funded investigator, provide a list of collaborative co-investigators including co-authors of the past 48 months, co-editors of the past 24 months, graduate and postdoctoral advisors/advisees, and close associations.
+For each funded investigator, provide a list of collaborative co-investigators of the past 48 months, co-editors of the past 24 months, graduate and postdoctoral advisors/advisees, and close associations.